Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_3/IC_Design_Report.md

 In the first version of the pipeline design, the deadlock would occur in a certain condition.
 When the store-instruction has been decoded into MAR_read, another word could be fetched from PC as a pipeline.
 In this condition, the Instructor Register should wait for the store to complete, and the newly fetched word is also waiting for the response of IR, which would lead to a deadlock.

-To solve this deadlock, an extra register is necessary to store the newly fetched word and allow MAR to accept the request from store (./One_latch_CPU.work):
+To solve this deadlock, an extra register is necessary to store the newly fetched word and allow MAR to accept the request from storing (./One_latch_CPU.work):

 ![](image/2023-12-16-10-08-29.png)